Kids Walk is committed to beating all pediatric cancers.

 What is Neuroblastoma?
 Neuroblastoma is a rare cancer that causes solid tumors in the nerves that carry messages from the brain to the rest of your body.
 When this disease becomes aggressive, it can spread to the brain and become very hard to treat.

-Why is this important?
+How are we making a difference?
 Doctors at MSK have developed new treatments, bringing the survival rate for children with the worst forms of neuroblastoma from under five percent to nearly 50 percent.
 But doctors are still learning how neuroblastoma develops in the first place.
 Researchers at MSK are working hard to figure this out — the first step to developing better therapies and cures.

 What’s the latest?
 The money raised through Kids Walk funds new and promising initiatives in pediatric cancer research.
 The shared goal of all doctors and researchers at MSK is to improve outcomes for kids while decreasing side effects of treatment.
 This sometimes involves developing entirely new strategies for fighting cancer.
 An exciting example is a new drug developed by researchers at MSK Pediatrics, which was granted Breakthrough Therapy Designation by the FDA in 2017.
 This means that the treatment was so effective for some kids who otherwise had no chance of survival that the FDA prioritized its approval and rushed its availability to patients worldwide.
 MSK Pediatrics’ successful research efforts are powered by the Kids Walk community — and would not be possible without the funding participants and donors provide.
 MSK Pediatrics continues to invest in the best training for its doctors, nurses, researchers, and technicians to improve the chances of a child battling neuroblastoma.